-- Students may use social media during school hours for personal use, except when in lessons, activities or other situations where a teacher has deemed such use inappropriate. - Sevenoaks School will empower our students to acquire the knowledge needed to use social media in a safe, considered and respectful way, and develop their resilience so they can manage and respond to online risks.
+- Students in Years 7 11 are not permitted to use social media (or mobile phones more broadly) during the school day. - Students in the Sixth Form may use social media during school hours for personal use, except when in lessons, activities, the café or dining hall at lunch time, or other situations where a teacher has deemed such use inappropriate. - We will empower our students to acquire the knowledge needed to use social media in a safe, considered and respectful way, and develop their resilience so they can manage and respond to online risks.
 Safe and appropriate use of social media will be taught to students as part of an embedded and progressive safeguarding education approach using age-appropriate sites and resources. - We are aware that many popular social media sites are not permitted for use by children under the age of 13, or in some cases higher.
-As such, we will not create accounts for students under the required age as outlined in the service's terms and conditions. - Students will be advised: - o to consider the benefits and risks of sharing personal details or information on social media sites which could identify them and/or their location. - only to approve and invite known friends on social media sites and to deny access to others, for example by making profiles private. - o not to meet any online friends without a parent/carer or other appropriate adults' permission, and to only do so when a trusted adult is present. - o to use safe passwords. - o to use social media sites which are appropriate for their age and abilities. - how to block and report unwanted communications. - o how to report concerns on social media, both within the setting and externally. - Any concerns, sanctions or support regarding students' use of social media will be dealt with in accordance with appropriate existing policies, including anti-bullying, behaviour, anti-cyberbullying and safeguarding. - Civil or legal action may be taken if necessary.
+As such, we will not create or condone accounts for students under the required age as outlined in the service's terms and conditions. - Mindful of the particular risks posed by group chats, we will actively discourage students from setting these up or joining them, whether for school purposes or otherwise. - Students will be advised: - o to consider the benefits and risks of sharing personal details or information on social media sites which could identify them and/or their location.

-Concerns regarding students' use of social media will be shared with parents/carers as appropriate, particularly when concerning underage use of social media services and games.
+- only to approve and invite known friends on social media sites and to deny access to others, for example by making profiles private. - o not to meet any online friends without a parent/carer or other appropriate adults' permission, and to only do so when a trusted adult is present. - o to use safe passwords. - o to use social media sites which are appropriate for their age and abilities. - o how to block and report unwanted communications. - how to report concerns on social media, both within the setting and externally. - Any concerns, sanctions or support regarding students' use of social media will be dealt with in accordance with appropriate existing policies, including Behaviour and Safeguarding. - Civil or legal action may be taken if necessary. - Concerns regarding students' use of social media will be shared with parents/carers as appropriate, particularly when concerning underage use of social media services and games.